minzzelo/cs2101ug/docs/UserGuide.md

 ## Common Input Fields

 Many of our commands use the same input fields.
-This section will teach you what each of them mean and how to specify them.
+This section will teach you what each of them means and how to specify them.
 If you are reading this guide for the first time, you can skip to [Features](#features) first.
 You can refer back to this table at any time!

 <br>